vivo-community/vivo-regression-tests/README.md

-# vivo-regression-tests - release 2020-04-27
+# vivo-regression-tests - release 2020-04-30
-vivo-regression-tests is a Selenium test bench for VIVO
+vivo-regression-tests is a Selenium test bench for VIVO with testNG

-This release includes the migration of test cases from the JUnit framework to TestNG framework.

 # Prerequisite